cennetgun/FCC-javascript-projects/README.md

 # FCC-javascript-projects

-JavaScript Algorithms and Data Structures Projects all of the Freecodecamp JavaScript Algorithms and Data Structures Projects including:
+All of the Freecodecamp JavaScript Algorithms and Data Structures Projects including:

 -Palindrome Checker: